LiamS-H/card-confluence2.0/README.md

 # Plan

-Button to quickly Copy the command
+[X] Button to quickly Copy the query

-Jupiter notebook @query syntax to store multiple queries.
+[X] Jupiter notebook @query syntax to store multiple queries.
  - Expressions before any of the @queries are global and apply to all queries

-Add argument information on highlighting over args.
+[X] Add argument information on highlighting over args.

-Add history to highlighted to card to enable back button
+[ ] Add history to highlighted card modal to enable back button

+[ ] Save query pages

+AI
-Ai chats are connected to individual queries and can be cycled between
+    [ ] chats are connected to individual queries and can be cycled between

-Ai can add to queries or pull up a query based on name
+    [ ] can add to queries or pull up a query based on name

-Ai prompting space can be toggled between query only | ai only | and mix (on mobile mixed is gone)
+    [X] prompting space can be toggled between query only | ai

-Add autocomplete when nothing is selected to select an argument
+[ ] Add autocomplete when nothing is selected to select an argument

-Add command description to highlight

-Add linting
+Linting
- - fields like order can only appear on base level
+    [ ] fields like order can only appear on base level [ ] certain arguments like t: will only accept from their own

 Add settings between search box and cards
- - scroll to top button
+    [ ] scroll to top button
- - loading bar display on how many cards
+    [ ] loading bar display on how many cards
- - adjustable card sizes
+    [ ] adjustable card sizes
- - potentially order and display setting dropdowns
+    [ ] potentially order and display setting dropdowns

+Add editor settings
+    [ ] Disable tooltips (good for mobile or if you already know everything)

+Bugs
-is:e-t-b has a space so it fucks up autocomplete
+    [ ] is:e-t-b has a space so it fucks up autocomplete

 Add docs
   Argument explanation